leroyrosales/destruye-y-huye/_locations/gulf-station.md

 gallery: [
     {
         image: '/assets/locations/gulf-station/gulf-station-1.jpg',
-        caption: 'Photograph of Anderson's Gulf Service Station and crew located on the 1700 block of East 12th Street.
+        caption: "Photograph of Anderson's Gulf Service Station and crew located on the 1700 block of East 12th Street.
 The four man crew poses around the front end of a car at the gas pump.
 A service station car is parked streetwise, in front of the station.
-A service pickup truck is parked on the right side of the station.'
+A service pickup truck is parked on the right side of the station."
     }
 ]
 ---